Craft Projects

 If you want to make the feathers of your turkey look like an Easter egg, that’s fine, too, as this video tutorial by Art By Karridi’s channel suggests.

-There’s more than one way to make a Thanksgiving turkey painted rock, and Hello Wonderful stimulates our creativity by making these various turkey ideas.
+There’s more than one way to make a Thanksgiving turkey painted rock, and Hello Wonderful stimulates our creativity by bringing these various turkey ideas to life.

 One turkey design is wearing a Pilgrim hat, while the other has fall leaves for its feathers.
 Test your creativity and see what surprising results you can craft.